5 Parasite Control

 Intestinal parasites are treated with specific anti-parasitic drugs. *Note from Dr. Root for Preventive Medicine course – classes of wormers commonly used are those described for beef cattle (benzimidazoles and macrocyclic lactones) with some specific wormers for other classes used for things like tapeworms.
 Each type of worm is treated with a specific drug so it is important that the specific type of parasite present in your animal is identified.
 Over-the-counter wormers generally are not as effective as those available from your veterinarian.
 Some medications must be dosed more than once to destroy both juvenile and adult worms.

 Heartworm is a form of internal parasite that infests the circulatory system.
 Young worms are injected by infected mosquitoes into the dog or cat.
 These young worms eventually lodge in the heart as adults where they mate and produce young worms that circulate in your dog or cat, infecting mosquitoes that feed on other animals and continuing the life cycle.
 Your dog or cat can contract heartworm anywhere they encounter mosquitoes, including indoors.
 The adult heartworms cause severe and potentially fatal damage to the heart, lungs, and other vital organs.
 Clinical signs of heartworm disease include coughing, fatigue, loss of appetite, and possibly episodes of fainting.
 Many infected dogs and cats show no signs of disease.
 Your veterinarian will test your dog yearly for this disorder; cats should be tested as well.
 Treatment is difficult so prevention is preferred.
 There is no treatment available for cats, so prevention is critical.
 Fortunately, cats are more resistant to heartworm disease than are dogs, so incidence of heartworm disease is lower in cats than in dogs.
 Your dog should be tested yearly and preventative medications given monthly.
-Heartworm prevention can be instituted in puppies as early as 6-8 weeks of age.
+Heartworm preventive medications can be instituted in puppies as early as 6-8 weeks of age.
 Be aware that many heartworm medications also protect your pet against intestinal parasites described earlier.

 *